2012 FA Cup final: Post-match

 Liverpool manager Kenny Dalglish was adamant that his players would improve following the defeat: "They've been in two cup finals in this season – they'll have enjoyed the first one more than the second, the lads will benefit from the experience.
 You can't give a team like Chelsea a two-goal head start."
 When asked about his future as manager of the club Dalglish stated: "We'll assess the season at the end of the season."
 Captain Steven Gerrard echoed Dalglish's sentiments: "With the players we have in that dressing room, we could have done better.
 But we are Liverpool.
 We will bounce back.
 We will strengthen in the summer and come back fighting again.
 That's what Liverpool Football Club does."
 Striker Andy Carroll, who scored one goal and had another disallowed, thought the ball had crossed the line: "I thought it was over the line and you know better than me but I thought it was.
 I thought it hit the other side of the bar but I haven't seen it back."

 The two sides met in the Premier League three days after the final, a match that Liverpool won 4–1.
-Liverpool finished the season in eighth place and Dalglish was subsequently sacked and replaced by Swansea City manager Brendan Rodgers.
+Liverpool finished the season in eighth place and Dalglish was subsequently sacked 8 days later on 16 May 2012 and replaced by Swansea City manager Brendan Rodgers.
 Chelsea would finish the season in sixth place; however, they won the 2011–12 UEFA Champions League, beating Bayern Munich 4–3 in a penalty shoot-out after the final finished 1–1 after extra time.
 Chelsea's victory in the FA Cup final set up a Community Shield match against Manchester City, the winners of the 2011–12 Premier League.